 Dr. Haight has a number of advanced diagnostic tools at their disposal.
 Digital x-rays, which involve minimal radiation, allow them to determine if root canal therapy is necessary to treat your tooth pain.
 Our 3-D cone beam scans also allow for precise treatment planning and our intraoral cameras and scanners allow us to take digital impressions without any mess.

 After determining that root canal therapy is necessary, our doctors will carefully alter the tooth to remove the infected or inflamed pulp from the center of the tooth.
 Once the tooth has been cleansed and all damaged tissue removed, we will fill the tooth with a rubber-like material.
 If the tooth suffered only minor damage or decay, your dentist may be able to treat the tooth with a simple dental filling.
 For teeth that suffered more moderate damage, a custom dental crown is required.

 Root canal therapy can save teeth that might otherwise need to be extracted.

 If a crown is needed, a member of our team will take an impression of the tooth.
-Drs.
-Haight and Case can then manipulate those impressions to create a 3-D design of a custom crown.
+Dr. Haight can then manipulate those impressions to create a 3-D design of a custom crown.
 Thanks to our CEREC technology, we can transmit this design to an in-office machine that will carve a porcelain crown that is shaded to match the rest of your smile.
 Once your crown is ready, we can secure it in place and you can leave our office with a fully restored smile after a single procedure.